 Public and Products Liability: $20,000,000

 The Logged On Foundation was officially established in March 2011 as an Association registered in Victoria.
-The Association, Logged On Foundation Inc. was established with the support of the inaugural committee members who include Peter Bach, Mark Pinoli, Michelle Slattery, Lauren Stewart, and Sean Walsh.
+The Association, Logged On Foundation Inc. was established with the support of the inaugural committee members.

-In November 2013, the Association structure was upgraded to a Public Company so the Foundation could operate more freely within all States in Australia.
-The objectives of the Foundation remains essentially the same and is know known as Logged On Foundation Ltd, although we have been called by many similar names including Logged On, Loggedon Foundation, Loggedon or just plain LOF.
+In November 2013, the Association structure was upgraded to a Public Company so the Foundation could operate more freely within Australia.
+The objectives of the Foundation remained essentially the same and known as Logged On Foundation, although we have been called by many similar names including Logged On, Loggedon Foundation, Loggedon or just plain LOF.

 Our first project in Nepal was initiated in the village of Astam, Kaski District, in September 2011 and completed on 14 December 2011.